quasarbright/blog/README.md

 ./preview.sh
 ```

-This will perform live updates when you edit an existing scribble file, but will not update when you create a new one.
+This will perform live updates when you edit an existing scribble or markdown file, but will not update when you create a new one.

 ## Things I had to figure out and change